Overnight, Refrigerator Focaccia = The Best Focaccia Bread Recipe

 Friends, the above video shows how to bake the focaccia in a 9×13-inch USA Pan and the below photo play-by-play offers the same instruction but for glass Pyrex pie plates.
 With my USA Pan, I do not need to butter before it before I oil it; with my Pyrex pie plates, butter is essential to prevent sticking.
 As always, I am here if you have questions.

-A familiar scene: 4 cups (512 g) flour, 2 teaspoons salt, 2 teaspoons instant yeast:
+Gather your ingredients: 4 cups (512 g) flour, 2 teaspoons salt, 2 teaspoons instant yeast:

 Add 2 cups lukewarm water: